-We are North America's Authoritative Resource for Water Efficiency the purpose of understanding to what extent the cost of water is a financial burden in Detroit and whether water conservation and efficiency retrofits can lower water bills for disadvantaged customers.
+We are North America's Authoritative Resource for Water Efficiency possible by a grant from Kohler Co. for the purpose of understanding to what extent the cost of water is a financial burden in Detroit and whether water conservation and efficiency retrofits can lower water bills for disadvantaged customers.
 Water unaffordability is a growing concern across the U.S as water rates rise to account for the high costs of aging infrastructure and/ or as depleted water supplies make it more costly to provide water.
 In Detroit, the problem is compounded by a significant decrease in population and tax base, leaving fewer customers to pay for the fixed costs of providing water services.